April 26, 2024/Children's Health

 Maintain your weeds and take care of your yard

-“Most tick exposures happen not during hiking but in people’s yards,” explains Dr. Esper.
+“Most tick exposures happen not during hiking but in people’s yards,” clarifies Dr. Esper.
 “Well-manicured grass acts as a buffer zone against them.
 They don’t like open areas.”
 But take caution around your yard’s edges — or better yet, put in mulch or gravel to prevent ticks from traveling to your grass.

 When to seek medical attention